 Learn more here about how to build an emergency fund and how much you should save.

 A sinking fund, on the other hand, is for specific expected costs.
-In some cases, it will be a cost such as your vehicle registration or your Amazon Prime membership where you know exactly how much it costs.
+In some cases, it will be a cost, such as your vehicle registration or your Amazon Prime membership, where you know exactly how much it costs.

-Others, such as car repairs, you don’t know exactly how much they’ll cost, but you know they’ll come up eventually.
+In others, such as car repairs, you don’t know exactly how much they’ll cost, but you know they’ll come up eventually.
 If the amount you need exceeds the amount you’ve saved, then you can dip into your emergency fund to fill the gap.

-I can totally relate to that frustration of getting hit with an unexpected expense, or an expense that you knew was coming, but totally forgot about.
+I can totally relate to that frustration of getting hit with an unexpected expense, or an expense that you knew was coming but totally forgot about.

 I can honestly say that sinking funds have completely changed my finances around.
 Rather than getting hit by expenses that I have to throw on a credit card, I’m able to plan ahead with my budget and instead put my money toward things I’m really excited about (rather than those pesky car repairs).